jzhang729/zoey.news/scrapers/README.md

    current database.
 This step is not necessary before performing subsequent scrapes.
 Note there is no longer any need to run knex seed.

-4) In scrapefeedly.rb, change the items_to_scrape variable as desired (initially set to 200 articles per feed).
+4) In scrapefeedly.rb, change the query parameters as desired.
+For development purposes, parameters have initially been set to scrape the most recent 200 articles for each source.
+It is also possible - and more practical when in production - to scrape all articles after a certain date.
+See the comments in scrapefeedly.rb for details.

 5) Execute the following command: